FOGProject/fog-community-scripts/README.md

-# fog-community-scripts
+# FOG Community Script
-A collection of scripts made by and for our users
+A collection of scripts made by and for our users.
+All scripts in this repository are under the MIT license (see the LICENSE file).